Explore Historic Downtown Ocala

 Brick City.
 That’s Ocala’s nickname, and here’s why: In 1846, Ocala was appointed the county seat of newly formed Marion County.
 By the late 1850s, the town was one of the leading social and business centers in Florida.
 The Civil War all but destroyed commerce in Ocala and the population dwindled to around 200.
 After nearly two decades of growth, the town center was virtually destroyed by fire on Thanksgiving Day, 1883.
 In rebuilding, brick and other fire-resistant materials were used instead of lumber.
 Thus, Brick City.

 As a nod to the town’s nickname, one block of Magnolia Avenue just south of the Square is paved with brick.
-Stroll down Magnolia and you’ll encounter The Corkscrew Winery and Brewery, where you can make your own wine and beer; Ivy on the Square, an elegant, Southern-style restaurant; and the Marion Theatre, a charming, 70-year-old art deco movie emporium.
+Stroll down Magnolia and you’ll encounter multiples locally owned boutiques; Ivy on the Square, an elegant, Southern-style restaurant; and the Marion Theatre, a charming, 70-year-old art deco movie emporium.
 Right next to the theatre and great for the whole family, Mellow Mushroom is a delicious pizza spot with a fun and funky vibe.
 Continue on and you’ll run into a couple of quirky, colorful thrift stores — Tumbleweed of Ocala and The White Elephant.

 Beer lovers would do well to keep strolling for a couple more blocks and sidle up to the bar at Infinite Ale Works, one of Florida’s destination microbreweries.
 In 2018, its West Floridian quadruple ale was named the Number 1 beer in the state at the Florida Beer Competition.